First of four parts

 Nicola Venditta and Mary Cugino were married in 1905 in Landisville, New Jersey.
 “Nick” had set foot on Ellis Island two years earlier after a boyhood spent herding sheep in the hills of southern Italy.
 He was twenty-two now.
 Mary had been under the thumb of a stern stepmother, forced to work in the fields growing vegetables instead of going to school.
 She had just turned fifteen.

 Several years later, with two young sons in tow, Nick and Mary moved 200 miles to central Pennsylvania, where Nick toiled in a quarry.
 Their new home lay along a belt of the Appalachians in Mifflin County, between Harrisburg and State College.
-Sam, the couple’s fifth child, was born there in the fall of 1918, a month before the Armistice ended the First World War.
+Sam, the couple’s fifth child, was born there in the fall of 1916.

 They didn’t stay in the mountains.
 Nick hauled his family back to New Jersey, to Glassboro, where he worked in a glass factory and his hair burned off, never to grow back except on the fringes.
 On the pavements through town, Sam would ride a tricycle with his younger brother, Frank, on the back.